-There are many curious things in nature, and outside it.
-Take for example the Wild Man of this story – the scientists said he was a relic of a past age, the soothsayers that he was the creation of an evil wizard, but the peasants saw him simply as a devil.
-He was kept in the courtyard of the Prince’s castle.
+There are many curious things in nature, and outside it too.
+Take for example the wild man of this story – the scientists said he was a relic of a past age, the soothsayers that he was the creation of an evil wizard, but the peasants saw him simply as a devil.
+He was kept in the courtyard of the prince’s castle.
 The people from the towns and villages around about came to see him.
 Some bad boys prodded him through the bars of his cage with sticks, but the wild man was no longer ferocious.
 He sat in a daze, with his back straight, and his great hairy arms hanging by his side.
-He did not even snarl, as he used to, he merely grunted when he was particularly bothered by flies or fleas, or the poking of sticks.
+He did not even snarl as he used to, he merely grunted when he was particularly bothered by flies or fleas, or the poking of sticks.
 One or two ladies of the court remarked how strange it was that his dark, deep-set eyes seemed almost thoughtful at times.

-Few took pity on the Wild Man.
+Few took pity on the wild man.
 Why should they?
 Most found their own lives to be hard enough, without worrying about a devil in a cage.
 Besides, it is not natural to pity what you fear.
 But a boy who worked in the palace kitchens looked into the eyes of the beast and saw sadness there.
-He could not read, and therefore did not understand the sign that warned “Keep back or be bitten.”
+He could not read, and therefore did not understand the sign that warned, “Keep back or be bitten.”
 He reached through the bars of the cage and held out a piece of sweet meat.
-The Wild Man, who had seemed almost asleep, immediately seized the l boy’s hand, and yanked his arm until his shoulder was hard up against the bars.
-But his grip, although firm, did not crush the boy’s bones as it could have done.
-And his claws did not break his fair skin.
-His powerful jaw swivelled, his thick black lips curled, and the boy saw his yellow teach and fat red tongue far closer than he might have wished.
+The wild man, who had seemed almost asleep, immediately seized the boy’s hand, and yanked his arm until his shoulder was hard up against the bars.
+But his grip, although firm, did not crush the boy’s bones as it could have done, and his claws did not break his fair skin.
+His powerful jaw swivelled, his thick black lips curled, and the boy saw his yellow teeth and fat red tongue far closer than he might have wished.

 The boy could do barely more than nod, and was immensely relieved to receive his hand back.
 He ran off, not knowing what he intended to do.
-He had heard it said that the key to the cage was kept under the pillow of the Princess.
-He could not imagine an opportunity to steal it from such a place, until a few days later, he was sent on an errand to the private quarters of the castle, and as he passed the royal bedroom, he decided to sneak inside.
+He had heard it said that the key to the cage was kept under the pillow of the princess.
+He could not imagine an opportunity to steal it from such a place, until a few days later when he was sent on an errand to the private quarters of the castle.
+As he passed the royal bedroom, he decided to sneak inside.
 If by chance he was caught, he would say that he had a message for the chambermaid.
-He was in luck.
-Nobody was in the room.
+He was in luck as nobody was in the room.
 He slid his grubby hand beneath the silken pillow, and felt the key.

-This is how the boy freed the captive: He walked by the cage in the courtyard with his hands behind his back tightly holding the key, and, making sure that nobody was looking, he turned round and dropped it through the bars onto the straw.
-In the morning, the Wild Man was gone.
+This is how the boy freed the captive: He walked by the cage in the courtyard with his hands behind his back tightly holding the key, and making sure that nobody was looking, he turned around and dropped it through the bars onto the straw.
+In the morning, the wild man was gone.

-But the dark forest was hardly a less threatening place than castle.
+The dark forest was hardly a less threatening place than the castle, however.
 If the wolves did not make short work of the boy, then the cold and the rain would surely do for him before too long.
-He crawled into a hole between some boulders for shelter, and in the morning he awoke to find that entrance to his cave was being watched over and guarded by none other than the Wild Man himself.
+He crawled into a hole between some boulders for shelter, and in the morning he awoke to find that entrance to his cave was being watched over and guarded by none other than the wild man himself.

-“Friend,” said the beast, “You have helped me, and now I shall help you.
+“Friend,” said the beast.
+“You have helped me, and now I shall help you.
 I have a store of secret treasures, and I shall give freely from them.
-But first you must pass a test to prove that you are pure of heart.”
+First you must pass a test to prove that you are pure of heart.”

 He led the boy to a spring, and told him that he must spend the day sitting by it.
 On no account, no matter how hot or thirsty he became, should he touch the water in the spring.
 Anything that came into contact with the liquid would turn instantly into gold.
-And when he had given these instructions, the Wild Man left him.
+When he had given these instructions, the wild man left him.